mrdk/mind/doc/data.rst

    The TOS contains the address of a textfile structure: compute the address of its :word:`>current` field.
-This field is one cell wide and contains the last character read from the file or the "end of file" constant.
+This field is one cell wide and contains either the latest character read from the file or :word:`#eof`.

 .. word:: >line#	( 'textfile -- addr ) |K|, "to-line-number"